 - Removing potential fire hazards such as firewood and flammable household items

 - Keeping grass cut to a low level

 During the lead up to the declared fire danger period council fire prevention officers inspect local properties for fire hazards.

 If they see a fire hazard, they will issue a fire prevention notice to the property owner.
 If you receive one of these notices, it’s your responsibility to act on it by the specified date.

 If you don’t, council may have the hazard removed, at your expense.
 Council may also charge an administration fee and legal action may be taken against the property owner.

 It’s important to remember that you may need to do fire prevention work on your property several times during the fire danger period eg you may need to cut back vegetation regularly.

-If you think you have seen a fire hazard during the fire danger period on private property or council land, please call Campaspe Shire Council on 1300 666 535.
+If you think you have seen a fire hazard during the fire danger period on private property or council land, please call council on 1300 666 535.